Fault Current Calculationsminute read

 Three Phase Faults

-IEC 60909 "Short Circuit Currents in Three Phase Systems" gives the accepted calculation method for three phase fault currents.
+IEC 60909 "Short Circuit Currents in Three-Phase Systems" gives the accepted calculation method for three-phase fault currents.

-A fault in a three phase system can either be symmetrical (balanced) or unsymmetrical (unbalanced).
+A fault in a three-phase system can either be symmetrical (balanced) or unsymmetrical (unbalanced).
 In a symmetrical fault all three phases are equally affected.
 However, this rarely happens.
 Most three phase faults are unsymmetrical, and that makes doing the fault current calculation more difficult.

-Sources Of Content
+Sources of Content

 Before a fault current calculation can be performed, all of the possible sources of current must be identified.
 This can include some sources of current that may not have been considered.
 There are four possible sources of short-circuit fault current:

-- On-site electric generators: These are close and the fault current is only limited by impedance of the generator itself and the electric circuit.
+- On-site electric generators: These are close and the fault current is only limited by the impedance of the generator itself and the electric circuit.

 - Synchronous motors: a synchronous motor is an AC motor in which the speed of the motor is proportional to the frequency of the electric power.
 When the power fails, as will happen if there is a short-circuit, the inertia of the mechanical load on the motor will continue rotating the motor.
 The motor will then act as a generator supplying current, and this will contribute to the total current flowing to the fault.

 - Induction Motors: this type of motor will also become a generator should there be a short-circuit fault somewhere else in the system.
 However, the fault current generated by an induction motor will only last for a few cycles.
 The current will be approximately equal to the locked-rotor starting current of the motor.